jeffrey-anderson/aws-redshift-challenge/README.md

 1. Cite best practices and provide data to support your choices for sort keys and distribution styles assuming marketing wants to balance storage and load times with good query performance.

+1. If fast query performance was more important than slower load times and greater storage usage, what changes would you make?

 ## Apply Table Loading Best Practices

 1. Update the table loading script to follow the table loading best practices.